shimizukawa/pycontw2013-sphinx-introduction/index.rst

       reStructuredText
          reST is markup language to make structured document.

-   These glossary terms are liked from other pages by using `term` role as like as :term:`Sphinx`.
+   These glossary terms are linked from other pages by using `term` role like :term:`Sphinx`.

 .. s6:: styles